jblanked/JB-News/README.md

 event_id = 756020001 # CHF CPI
 ```

-Next step is to connect to the API by using the start method.
-You only need to do this once:
+Next step is to connect to the API by using the get method.
 ```python
 if jb.get(api_key):
 ```